Looking to learn more about the doctors of VitalPet? Below you will find a list of all our doctors, as well as the locations where they practice.

 Dr. Todd has a special interest in radiology, dermatology, soft tissue/orthopedic surgeries and internal medicine.
 In her last year at Mississippi State, she won the ACVIM Certificate of Clinical Excellence in Veterinary Internal Medicine, presented for her Neurology rotation.
-She is currently taking the IVAS certification course in Acupuncture and is excited about implementing alternative medicine to her patients.
+She is a certified practitioner with the International Veterinary Acupuncture Association and is honored to provide alternative treatments to her patients along with traditional methods.

 Dr. Todd’s hobbies include music, reading, the great outdoors, Pilates, cooking, and playing with her 9 nieces and nephews!